xixazhxr/SophicIoTManager/README.md

 ## License

-This project was created for educational purposes demonstrating WPF, MVVM, and real-time data visualization best practices.
+This project was created for assesment purposes demonstrating WPF, MVVM, and real-time data visualization best practices.

 ---

 ## Author

-**Sophic Automation © 2026**
+**Aidil Azhar © 2026**